Ikergune/firos/README.md

 robotdescriptions.json
 ----------------------

-The robots can have some public files that can be useful for users to understand or use the robot.
-This files' references can be published in context broker, to do this att the descriptions under the robot name like in this example:
+Robotsmay have some public files so users can understand some characteristics or even use their devices.
+All the references contained in this file can be published on the Context Broker; to do so, just follow the next example:

 ``` javascript
 "turtle1": {